EXPERT REACTION: More than 500 species on the brink of extinction

 Last updated: 01 Jun 2020 1:59pm

-Professor Euan Ritchie, Wildlife Ecology and Conservation, at Deakin University
+Euan Ritchie is a Professor of Wildlife Ecology and Conservation at Deakin University

 This recent study by Ceballos and colleagues is yet more dire confirmation that we are destroying life at a horrific pace and scale.
 As they note, the 400 vertebrate species that have gone extinct in the previous one hundred years, would normally take 10,000 years under a normal ‘background’ rate of extinction.
 This work and that of many other conservationists is demonstrating that there is a gross failure of governance and duty of care for this planet’s inhabitants, which we share Earth with and are enriched by and utterly dependent upon.